elliehamilton3/demo-widget2/README.md

 ## General App/Codebase Extensions
 - Increase test coverage
-- Flesh out storybook component config
+- Build out storybook component config
 - Move API fetch to a higher-order component and pass props in to Card component so that can be tested easier etc
 - Add snapshot/visual regression testing in chromatic or similar (uses stories for this)
 - Optimise `widget.js` bundle